-- setting the levels of contributions and benefits in accordance with the Funding Policy, - granting indexation on benefits (cost of living adjustments, or "COLA"); - approving the investment policy decision; and - providing oversight of pension administration and investment management.
+- setting the levels of contributions and benefits in accordance with the Funding Policy; - granting indexation on benefits (cost of living adjustments, or "COLA"); - approving investment policy decisions; - providing oversight of pension administration and investment management; - hiring an accredited actuary to provide an independent valuation of the pension obligations; and - hiring an external auditor to independently examine the fair presentation of the financial statements.

 The Board of Trustees is composed of nine Trustees and two observers.
 There is one Trustee vacancy.
 Four Trustees have been appointed by the unions who signed the NBPSPP's Memorandum of Understanding, and five were appointed by the provincial government (including one who is a retiree).
-Of the four appointed by unions, one is appointed by the New Brunswick Nurses Union, one by the New Brunswick Union (NBU), one by the International Brotherhood of Electrical Workers local 37, and one by the CUPE locals.
+Of the four appointed by unions, one is appointed by the New Brunswick Nurses Union, one by the New Brunswick Union of Public and Private Employees (NBU), one by the International Brotherhood of Electrical Workers local 37, and one by the Canadian Union of Public Employees (CUPE) locals\.